mjordan/islandora_workbench/README.md

 Adding new terms has some contraints:

 * Creating taxonomy terms by including them in your CSV file adds new terms to the root of the applicable vocabulary.
 You cannot create new terms that have another term as its parent (i.e. terms below the top leve of a hierarchical taxonomy).
+However, for existing terms, Workbench doesn't care where they are in a taxonomy's hierarchy.
 * Terms created in this way do not have any external URIs.
 If you want your terms to have external URIs, you will need to either create the terms manually or add the URIs manually after the terms are created by Islandora Workbench.
 * Taxonomy terms created with new nodes are not removed when you delete the nodes.